lohchness/it-project/README.md

 # COMP30022 IT Project - Group 101
 ## About
-This is the repository for our Personal CRM web application, which is intended to be a user-friendly application that allows users to effectively manage and keep in touch with their personal connections, keep track of upcoming events and tasks, and display their personal information & contact details on a profile page in order for others to contact them.
+This is the repository for our [Personal CRM web app](https://group101-it-project-client.onrender.com) created as part of the subject COMP30022 IT Project.
+This application is intended to be a user-friendly service that allows users to effectively manage and keep in touch with their personal connections, keep track of upcoming events and tasks, and display their personal information & contact details on a profile page in order for others to contact them.

 To implement this app, we have decided to use the MERN (MongoDB, Express, React and Node.js) tech stack, due to its ease of use, speed of development, scalability and flexibility.
 We also utilise various tools in the development process including Figma for creating a UI prototype, Github for storing code, Slack and Discord for internal communication between team members, and Jira for managing tasks.

 ## Team
 - Fox Corby - Lead Developer
 - Natasha Chiorsac - Frontend Developer
-- David Cheng - Scrum Master & Backend Developer
+- David Cheng - Scrum Master & Lead Tester
 - Lok Chow - Product Owner & Backend Developer
 - Sophie Su - Backend Developer

 ## How to use
 __Test credentials__
-Username: nat@test.com
+Username: testuser@test.com
-Password: 1234567
+Password: testpassword

 ### Running the web app locally
 __Server__